 And finally, don't overlook the cost of reduced morale from other workers having to cover the workload of the employee left from the time the employee starts slowing down because they know they are leaving until the time the replacement is hired, trained, and up to speed.

-There is a high cost to employee turnover.
-The higher the employee turnover rate the higher the cost.
+Employee turnover carries a high cost, and the higher the employee turnover rate the higher the cost.
 Smart companies work hard to measure employee satisfaction and act to minimize turnover.
 It is cheaper to keep your current employees motivated and productive than it is to find, hire, and train new ones.